Monday, December 31, 2012

 I Can't Save The World

 I'll admit, it bothers me--that I can't save the world.
 However, neither can you.
 It's a fact, plain and simple.
 And, as several of my friends and I sat around the dinner table last night discussing a book we'd all been asked to read, we came to that realization.
 No, we can't save the world, and it breaks our hearts.
-I could hear it in their voices, I could see the anguish in their faces and I could read it in their body language, that pain of not being able to do everything for everyone.
-It is heart breaking to read a book about poverty in our world.
+I could hear it in their voices, I could see the anguish in their faces, and I could read it in their body language, that pain of not being able to do everything for everyone.
+It is heartbreaking to read a book about poverty in our world.
 Most of us have no clue what it is like for children (and adults) living in 3rd world countries.
-Some of us have volunteered to travel and work amongst them, but it is short lived for we get to return to our warm cozy homes and our regular lives when our mission is over.
+Some of us have volunteered to travel and work amongst them, but it is short-lived, for we get to return to our warm, cozy homes and our regular lives when our mission is over.
 And we have a choice, they don't.

 I had a much different blog post running through my head this morning.
 However, after spending the day praying over what exactly to write about, something else came to mind.
-I'm a little shocked actually.
+I'm a little shocked, actually.
 You see, I believe that God asked me a question.
 It went something like this.
 Do you really think I need you to fix the world's problems?
 I kind of just sat there at first, not really understanding what God was getting at.
 And then it hit me.
 I was taking on the burdens of this world that belong to Him and only Him.
-He is in complete control of each and every individual in this entire world.
+He is in complete control of every individual in this world.
 It's a hard concept for me to grasp.
 It's a big world.
-And it's full of poverty, problems, sickness, abuse, divorce, and a multitude of various other issues.
+And it's full of poverty, problems, sickness, abuse, divorce, and a multitude of other issues.
 It's just more than my brain can take in.

 Yes, there is a Hole in my Gospel.
 I view things through the eyes of a mere mortal, not through the eyes of God.
 I want that to change.
 I want Him to be the center of my world.
 And then, as He shows me where to go, what to do, who to help--that's when I'll be obedient to Him and give Him all I've got.
-I'll go, I'll do, I'll run to please the one true God.
+I'll go, I'll do, I'll run to please the one, true God.

 So, simply put, I can't save the world.
-However, He can and He will and He'll use me and you to help Him do it.
+However, He can and He will, and He'll use me and you to help Him do it.
 He doesn't need us--He's God.
 But, I'm His instrument--are you?

 And then I heard it, the answer.
 In that small still voice of His, I heard it.
 He said to me--be available, give it all, do it all, be all to them, act on my behalf, be there, go there, have my heart.

-So, here I am oh God, your daughter, your servant, use me any way you want.
+So, here I am, oh God, your daughter, your servant, use me any way you want.
 Here I am.

 Wednesday, November 21, 2012